Sample Poems by Morgan

 and when the daughter grew older

-she often wondered if a small piece
+wondered if a small piece

 of her mother was relieved that that